stefan-ernst/storymapping-site/docs/troubleshooting.md

 unfortunately nothing we can do about this.

-If you want to plan cross-project releases, we recommend you use the custom timeframe feature, available in the pro version.
+If you want to plan cross-project releases, we recommend you use the custom swim lane or custom field mapping feature, available in Advanced Story Maps for Jira.

-### Could not update estimate (Pro Version)
+### Could not update estimate

 There are unfortunately several reasons for this:

 1. The configured board is a scrum board but the context for the story points field does not include the current issue type.
    See this [community thread](https://community.atlassian.com/t5/Jira-questions/Story-points-not-visible-for-Issues/qaq-p/1315572) for further info.
-2. The configured board is a Kanban board or no board is configured and you have enable the estimation feature via Story Mapping app - you need to make sure the story point field is available on the edit screen of the issue type.
+2. The configured board is a Kanban board or no board is configured and you have enabled the estimation feature via the settings - you need to make sure the story point field is available on the edit screen of the issue type.
 3. You entered an invalid value for the field.
-Story Mapping app will try to cast any value to a number but this can fail.
+Story Mapping app will try to cast any value to a number and this operation can fail.

-### I can't find Story Mapping App in the project sidebar (Free Edition)
+### I can't find the app in the project sidebar (Free Edition)

-Currently only Software Projects are supported in the free edition (the Pro edition supports all project types).
+Currently only Software Projects are supported in the free edition (Advanced Story Maps for Jira supports all project types).
 You won't find the Sidebar item in Business or Jira Service Management projects.

 Additionally, you need "Edit Issues" permission in the project in order to use the story mapping features.